GitHub

 A React component that blurs everything underneath the view.
-On iOS, it renders a native blur view.
-On Android, it falls back to a semi-transparent view.
 Common usage of this is for navigation bars, tab bars, and modals.

 -